 Real estate held for investment is recorded at fair value based on appraisals made and comparable sales in the area.
 Contributions of real estate are recorded at fair value at the time of donation.
 Permanent decreases in fair value below cost are recorded to expense in the year that such decreases become known.
-There were no permanent decreases during the years ended December 31, 2016 and 2015.
+The Foundation closed on the sale of a piece of real estate on January 11, 2018.
+The value of the real estate was written down by \$305,792 to the sale price as of December 31, 2017.
+No permanent decreases were recorded for the year ended December 31, 2016.